MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M02-empower-workforce-copilot-sales/2-create-market-research-report.md

----
-durationInMinutes:5
-title:Exercise: Create a market research report using Copilot in Loop
+# Exercise: Create a market research report using Copilot in Loop
 ---
 Microsoft Loop is designed for modern collaboration.
 It allows Sales professionals to create, share, and jointly work on content with their teams in real-time.
 Loop is built on Microsoft 365 and integrates with other Microsoft apps like Word, Excel, and Teams.